SpryServers/sprycloud-android/SETUP.md

 ### 1. Fork and download the nextcloud/android repository.

-You will need [git][1] to access to the different versions of the Nextcloud's source code.
+You will need [git][1] to access to the different versions of the spryCloud's source code.
 The source code is hosted on GitHub and may be read by anybody, without a GitHub account.
 You will need one if you want to contribute to the development of the app with your own code.

 The next steps will assume you have a GitHub account and that you will get the code from your own fork.